Hampei/turducken/README.md

       field :market, :type => String, :default => 'UK'

       has_many :workers
-      # unless errors are thrown in on_assignment_finished, an assignment is approved automatically.
+      # unless errors are thrown in on_assignment_submitted, an assignment is approved automatically.
       auto_approve

       # instead of defining function, you can set default values like this.